LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 UL Monroe Stats and Trends

-- This season, the Warhawks have just one against the spread win in three games as an underdog of 29 points or more.
+- UL Monroe has played 10 games, with four wins against the spread.

+- The Warhawks have been underdogs by 29 points or more three times this year and covered the spread once.

-- UL Monroe's games this year have gone over the total in five out of 10 opportunities (50%).
+- UL Monroe's games this season have gone over the total in five out of 10 opportunities (50%).

-- When UL Monroe scores more than 26.6 points, it is 3-1 against the spread and 3-1 overall.
+- When UL Monroe records more than 26.6 points, it is 3-1 against the spread and 3-1 overall.

-- In games that UL Monroe totals more than 385.9 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that UL Monroe picks up over 385.9 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Warhawks have turned the ball over 13 times this season, one more turnover than the Tigers have forced (12).